 Kristen, Habitat Homeowner in Airdrie

-Your donation goes beyond the build to transform the futures of families in Alberta.
+Your donation goes beyond the build to transform the futures of families like Mark and Maria's.

 Habitat for Humanity Southern Alberta is a non-profit organization that helps families build strength, stability and independence through affordable home ownership.